KidsRobot/micro.Gamepad/README.md

 ## Code Samples

 All code samples below are hosted on Microsoft Makecode.
-Code samples are well commented and easy-to-follow.
-However, if you still have questions on code samples, feel free to contact us using [Contact Us page on our website](https://kidsrobot.ca/contact-us).

 ### Code sample #1 - game "snake"